Woolverine94/biniou/README.md

     - Windows 11 22H2
     - macOS ???

-><u>Note :</u> biniou does not still support Cuda or ROCm and thus does not need a dedicated GPU to run.
+><u>Note :</u> biniou support Cuda or ROCm but does not require a dedicated GPU to run.
 You can install it in a virtual machine.

 ---

 ## Installation

-⚠️ As biniou is still in an early stage of development, it is **recommended** to install it in an "expendable" virtual machine ⚠️

 ### Debian 12 / Ubuntu 22.04.3 / Linux Mint 21.2